Attash2312/ostheory/ch15-file-system-internals/02-solved-questions.md

 ---

+## Beginner shortcuts (layman + mnemonics)

+- How to score marks fast: write the definition in 1 line, then 3-5 crisp bullets, then a tiny example if possible.
+- In one line: Internals cover reliability and performance tricks used inside file systems.
+- Mnemonic: Journaling = write the plan first, then do the work (helps crash recovery).
+- Common mistakes: skipping the rule-set/assumptions, mixing symbols, and not showing steps in numericals.
+- If a numerical exists: write Given -> Table/Diagram -> Steps -> Final Answer (boxed).

 ## A) Caching/Buffering — Solved

 ### Q1) Explain buffer cache, page cache, and why a unified cache is useful.